2TIN-CloudServices1/CloudToDoApp/README.md

 ### Database
 MySQL with a database named `todo` present before launch.

+Note: Sequelize also supports other DBMS such as mariaDB, postgres, mssql, sqlite.
+See: https://sequelize.org/master/manual/getting-started.html#connecting-to-a-database

 ## Setup
 * Make sure the DBMS has a `todo` database (or use the docker container.
 The `init.sql` file creates this database)
 * make sure the `APIURL` property in `docker-compose.yml` is correctly set to point to your API.